lilihh/workerpool/README.md

 # workerpool

 ## What is workerpool?
 Workerpool is a pool containing several workers, who are waiting to process tasks independently.
-In other word, workerpool is a project controlling amount of goroutine/thread.
+In other word, workerpool is a project which can help you using goroutine easier for it has limited the amount of thread.

 ## Implement
 * Every worker is a goroutine/thread, and start working when `Start()` is be called.
-* There's a channel of `Task` in dispatcher, storing tasks send by `ReceiveTask(task Task, isPriority bool)`
+* There's a channel of `Task` in dispatcher, storing tasks recevied by `ReceiveTask(task Task, isPriority bool)`
 * `Task` is an interface holding only one method: `Exec() error`
 * Structure Diagram
 ```text